GideonTheGeek/woocommerce-getpaid/getpaid_gateway/README.md

-# Plugin for Woocommerce beta - Version 1.0.2
+#Getpaid Plugin for Woocommerce beta - Version 1.0.2

 Simple and easy to use plugin for getpaid.com payment gateway.